rl-institut/rli_template_r/CONTRIBUTING.md

     -   The title of your PR should briefly describe the change.

     -   The body of your PR should contain further detail or reference a specific issue.

+-   Please note, we use renv for project-local package management.

 ## Proposing changes (outside RLI)